Eduard-Prokhorikhin/ServerDocs/docs/services.md

       - 8080:8080
     environment: # Is needed when using any of the options below
       - APACHE_PORT=11000 # Is needed when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else).
 See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
-      - NEXTCLOUD_DATADIR=/media/ncdata # Allows to set the host directory for Nextcloud's datadir. ⚠️⚠️⚠️ Warning: do not set or adjust this value after the initial Nextcloud installation is done!
+      - NEXTCLOUD_DATADIR=/media/nextcloud # Allows to set the host directory for Nextcloud's datadir. ⚠️⚠️⚠️ Warning: do not set or adjust this value after the initial Nextcloud installation is done!
 See https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir
       - NEXTCLOUD_MOUNT=/media/ # Allows the Nextcloud container to access the chosen directory on the host.
 See https://github.com/nextcloud/all-in-one#how-to-allow-the-nextcloud-container-to-access-directories-on-the-host
 ```
+Now before proceding with the setup you need to add the host to the reverse proxy as the settup will need acces to the internet to do a domain check.
+In the managment page for Nginx Proxy Manager at ```yourServerIP:81/``` add a new proxy host:

 ---